onlinejavaclass/onlinejavaclass.github.io/src/data/java-features/java8.md

 Java 8 introduced functional paradigm in Java world, with Lambda language.
-Actually you still write Java but you can tell Java to take benefit of functional programming languages inside Java codes!
+Actually you still write Java but you can tell Java to take benefit of functional programming languages inside Java codes too!

 So I just wanted to have a bit of emphasise, the mindset changes here.
 Developers with solid and classic Java developing mindset have less willing to learn this new style